rcpch/digital-growth-charts-server/docs/developer-documentation/about-calculating-growth-parameters.md

 # Calculating Growth Parameters - WIP

-use this page to document the gotchas and difficulties that arise when doing Centiles etc in code
-clinico-statistical centiles gotchas that we've had to work through
+This page is to document the gotchas and difficulties that arise when doing Centiles etc in code / clinico-statistical centiles gotchas that we've had to work through.

 * cubic interpolation
 * term dates averaging